What to Wear to the Office

 Casual

-• Putting it together: Jeans (no holes, frays), clean t-shirts or polo, knit jumpers or casual shirts.
+• Your staples: Jeans (no holes, frays), clean t-shirts or polo, knit jumpers or casual shirts.

 • Layering: Hoodies / sweatshirts only if office culture allows.
 Use layering to adapt (e.g. shirt under hoodie, or jacket over tee).